Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

     "7":
       # The name of the item to display in the gui.
       DisplayName: "<green>Creeper Spawner"
-      # The enchants to display in the gui.
+      # The spawner to display in the gui.
       DisplayItem: "spawner"
-      # Prize settings
+      # Prize display preview settings
       Settings:
         # The custom model data of the item, -1 is disabled.
         Custom-Model-Data: -1
+        # The item model, Mojang introduced this in 1.21.4... this replaces custom model data!
+        # Set this to blank for it to do nothing.
+        Model:
+          # The namespace i.e. nexo
+          Namespace: ""
+          # The id i.e. emerald_helmet
+          Id: ""
         # The type of mob for the spawner.
         Mob-Type: creeper
       # The amount to display in the gui.